Find Boracay travel tips and information FAST to help you easily plan your DIY trip to Boracay.

 *Since the months of June until October is "Habagat" or Southwest Monsoon (wet) season, guests may have to utilize Tabon Jetty Port which is about 20 minutes from Caticlan Boracay airport.
 Tricycle Fare from Caticlan to Tabon: P80 good for 2-3 persons.

 For a better perspective, see Boracay Map Philippines by Boracay Insider.

 From Kalibo Airport: (Code: KLO)

-- Air-conditioned vans are available outside the airport (P250/person including boat fare only) going to Caticlan or Tabon Jetty Port (depending on which port is used when you arrive).
+- Air-conditioned vans are available outside the airport for P250/person including boat fare only going to Caticlan Jetty Port (November-May) or Tabon (June-October) depending on which port is used when you arrive.